wp-cli/handbook/commands/comment/approve/index.md

 ### OPTIONS

-&lt;id&gt;
+&lt;id&gt;...
-: The ID of the comment to approve.
+: The IDs of the comments to approve.

 ### EXAMPLES